 I found the thimble (11) at JoAnn Fabrics.
 They’re regularly $5, but JoAnn offers coupons frequently, so you could always use one of those.
 You can also order from JoAnn online here.
 This thimble is ideal because the back of it is soft, rubbery plastic and can be squished down a bit so it fits into the box.

 All of the thread (8) came from other sewing kits, both purchased and picked up from hotels during stays.
 I just pulled together what I felt like I would need for this particular project.
 You could always take something small, round and plastic, or a small piece of cardboard and make your own.

 Which brings me to the pin cushion.
 I knew I wanted something small that could also conveniently be out of the way while using it.
-I have one that secures around my wrist, but it would be far too large to fit even the biggest compartment.
-So I decided to semi-home make my own.
+I have one that secures around my wrist, but it would be far too large to fit in even the biggest compartment.
+So I decided to make my own.

 Here are the super simple instructions for a semi-DIY pin cushion: